Miruku-app/Docs/tools-and-utilities/moderation.md

 ![](../.gitbook/assets/Moderation.PNG)

-The moderation features YAGPDB provides are:
+The moderation features Miruku provides are:

 * **Mod log** that logs all moderation actions
 * Generation of a **message log** for all mod action